watou/vera-nest/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+The source code repository and issue list can be located at <https://github.com/watou/vera-nest-thermostat>.

 ## Feedback  ##

 Please contact me through the [micasaverde.com forum][me].
 All tips are gratefully accepted!